Pyorrhea: A Problematic Gum Disease

 The presence of this symptomatology indicates that the gum tissues are deteriorating.
 In serious cases, when there’s no adequate intervention, it can lead to the loss of teeth.
 For this reason, it’s essential to consult a periodontics professional and access treatment.

-You may be interested in: What Are the Kinds of Bacteria in Your Mouth?
+You may be interested in reading: What Are the Kinds of Bacteria in Your Mouth?

 What does the treatment of pyorrhea involve?